anjalianjuz/Quotes/English/Quotes_English.md

 > Programmer: A machine that turns coffee into code 😅

 > If you want to shine like a sun, You need to burn like a sun.

+> Keep your face always toward the sunshine, and shadows will fall behind you